Ever felt like LinkedIn has turned into a bit of a mess?

 How's the traction looking so far?

 We launched in January on the App Store and Google Play.
-We hit 5k users this month despite no paid ad spent.
+We hit 5k users this month despite no paid ad spend to date.
 Our web platform and app had 350k views in the past year.

 What's one decision or moment that changed everything for your startup?

-Doubling down on a less visually intensive (albeit comparatively "boring") and clean user experience, which goes against the norm of social networks, in order to focus on quality conversations and insights between users.
+Doubling down on a less visually intensive (albeit comparatively "boring") and clean user experience, which goes against the norm of social networks, which are visually intensive, in order to focus on quality conversations and insights between users.

 This has helped differentiate INSPO from other social networks.